cb400f/opensuse-guide.org/help.md

 # Appendix A: Help and Docs

 This guide is just a brief introduction to some of the basics, so it's likely you're going to need additional help at some point.
-Nothing beats getting help from a friend face-to-face and on-site, but that's often not an option, so thankfully there are many places where you can get help from openSUSE users online - which method to choose depends on your personal preference.<br /><br />
+Nothing beats getting help from a friend face-to-face and on-site, but that's often not an option, so thankfully there are many places where you can get help from openSUSE users online - which method to choose depends on your personal preference.

 <div class="tip">
 <table>